 Resume Headline Examples and Writing Tips

 A resume headline can help your resume stand out from the crowd by drawing attention to your most impressive achievements and skills.
-A brief sentence at the top of the document, your resume headline tells the hiring manager who you are as a candidate – and shows why your application stands out from the crowd.
+A brief sentence at the top of the document, your resume headline tells the hiring manager who you are as a candidate – and shows why you’re the best person for the job.

 How to Use a Resume Headline